SuperNovaa41/library-manager/README.md

 To compile the backend simple run `make` in the source directory.
 To compile the front end.... blah blah (maybe and HOPEFULLY hook it into the makefile)

+# TODOs:

+- Fix the tests to use crow.h so it actually functions
+- Connect the REST backend to the front end
+- Finish adding the features from the isbn into the backend
+- ...